faisalfs10x/faisalfs10x.github.io/whoami.md

 - Definitely a passionate learner.
 - Interested in red teaming, ethical hacking and web application hacking.
 - Young man who spends his leisure time googling on his computer and doing CTF challenges.
-- Love to explore new things and get out of room.
+- Love to explore new things and get out of the room.
+- Believe me, just doing what I love, and don't what I hate.
+You can't force me!

 My CTF profile: